muhmi/CSProfiler/README.md

 Obviously this is not a replacement for a _real profiler_ but something that you can run in production servers without causing too much overhead.

+Check out stuff like https://github.com/etsy/statsd/ for gathering timing information.

+## License

+Do what the hell you want.

+© Roope Kangas / Grand Cru / http://grandcrugames.com.